The Canada Council for the Arts is Canada’s national, arm’s-length arts funding agency. Our main areas of activity are:

 Research, communications and arts promotion activities also further our mandate to support, promote and celebrate the arts.

 The Canada Council Art Bank, the Killam Program, the Public Lending Right Program and the Canadian Commission for UNESCO are all administered through the Canada Council.

-The Canada Council was created by an Act of Parliament in 1957 (Canada Council for the Arts Act) to foster and promote the study, enjoyment and production of works in the arts, and operate at “arm’s length” or independently of government.
+The Canada Council was created by an Act of Parliament in 1957 Canada Council for the Arts Act to foster and promote the study and enjoyment of, and the production of works in, the arts, and operate at “arm’s length” or independently of government.

 Since then, the Canada Council has evolved into a dynamic organization that is Canada’s leading supporter of the arts.
 We are proud to have contributed to the lively cultural life and abundance of exceptional art that we now enjoy in Canada.

 The Canada Council's fundamental values

 The evolution of the Canada Council's support of the arts

 The current environment for the arts and the Canada Council

 Corporate Social Responsibilty Statement of Principles March 2015 [DOCX, 46.5 KB]

 Board Diversity Statement of Principles (April 2014) [PDF, 117.1 KB]